ycpcs/fys100-fall2016/syllabus.md

 Assignments may be submitted up to two (2) days late, with a grade reduction of 10% per day late.

+### Attendance and Participation

+Class meetings will consist primarily of activities, discussions, and presentations, so it is extremely important that you attend every class meeting, and participate fully in each class meeting.

+Repeated unexcused absences, or failure to participate in class activities, will reduce your participation grade.
+We will consider 6 or more unexcused absences to be grounds for assigning a failing grade for the course.

+If there are unavoidable circumstances that prevent you from attending a class meeting, please let us know as soon as you can so we can work out an accomodation.

 ### Academic Integrity

 York College's mission statement stipulates that strict adherence to principles of academic honesty is expected of all students.
 Therefore, academic dishonesty will not be tolerated at York College.
 Academic dishonesty refers to actions such as, but not limited to, cheating, plagiarism, fabricating research, falsifying academic documents, etc., and includes all situations where students make use of the work of others and claim such work as their own.